 - Around 140,000 teachers and 20,000 health workers were trained to help deliver medication in schools.

-- The campaign treated 17 million children, leaving them free of worms for a year.
+- The campaign treated 17 million children.
 It repeated the process in 2012 to maintain low levels of infection throughout the community.

 Read more about one boy’s story.